 As expected, there are some liberties taken with Apple’s story and even / especially the representation of some characters (more backstory care of Woz himself) — but the emotional resonance of Steve Jobs himself is convincing.
 It’s not trying for revisionist history — but it is "The World According to Jobs," where he resides as the emotional center and all characters interact almost exclusively with him.
 It’s also not some greater parable about the human spirit in the way that The Social Network strived for (and largely succeeded).
 Jobs is a point-A-to-point-B story about a uniquely innovative thinker and ruthless businessman — one that had a notable and meaningful impact on the world.
 It’s a good film, but it’s also very "safe" — a familiar story that doesn’t try for a bigger picture.
 It’s not destined to be the Great Jobs Biopic — and yes, there will be many in the years and decades to come — but it’s worth taking a chance on for Kutcher’s performance.

 Ross Miller has dreaded writing this review, knowing how invested the community may (or may not) be in this film, months before they even have the possibility of seeing it first-hand.
-Jobs’s theatrical release is set for April 19th.
-Full disclosure: Ashton Kutcher is on Vox Media's Board of Advisors but that has never gotten us into cool parties, and we still won't forgive him for New Year's Eve, No Strings Attached, What Happens in Vegas, Guess Who, My Boss's Daughter, Just Married...
+Jobs’s theatrical release is set for August 16th.
+Full disclosure: Ashton Kutcher is on Vox Media's Board of Advisors but that has never gotten us into cool parties, and we still won't forgive him for New Year's Eve, No Strings Attached, What Happens in Vegas, Guess Who, My Boss's Daughter, or Just Married.